 Andrew Williams, is a DJ, producer, record collector, promoter and musical jack-of-all-trades based in Edmonton, Alberta.
 Childhood roots in the United Kingdom planted the love of electronic music that would start to take shape amongst the fledgling Alberta DJ scene in the early 2000s.
-He now spends his time jumping between music production with his Dunmore Park alias and working on his music collective Night Vision Music.
+He now spends his time jumping between AEMCON, his music production & DJ alias Dunmore Park, and working on his music collective Night Vision Music.

 Night Vision, a multi-faceted collective of musical activity, was co-founded by Andrew and a group of like-minded friends to push the boundaries of Canadian electronic music to Edmonton and beyond.
 Night Vision promotes local and international artists, releases dance floor conscious house music, and educates new electronic producers through their school, the Night Vision Music Academy.

 Artist Hospitality & Admin Manager

 Christine Hunter has held down many pinnacle roles for some of Canada’s most well known music festivals, events and award panels.
 Her experience is primarily of large-scale event management and her 17 years of experience and knowledge drives her on-going career in festival and event management.

 She’s connected to every aspect of any show, event or festival she touches: advancing, artist relations management, contract procurement, FOH support, hospitality, marketing, merchandise, production management, stage management, transportation, venue management and volunteer management.
 She also has curated panels and been a guest speaker at Canadian Music Week, served as a juror on five panels for: Creative BC, Factor, Juno’s, Kootenay Music Awards and BC Music Awards.